Foot and Ankle International

 Radial head fractures with acute distal radioulnar dislocation.
 Essex-Lopresti revisited.

-Fractures of the radial head with distal radioulnar dislocation; Essex-Lopresti P. JBJS 33-B, 1951. p 244-250.
+Fractures of the radial head with distal radio-ulnar dislocation; report of two cases.

 The Use of Frozen Allograft Radial Head Replacement for Treatment of Established Symptomatic Proximal translation of the Radius: Preliminary Experience in Five Cases.

-Primary Replacement of the fractured radial head with a metal prosthesis.
+Primary replacement of the fractured radial head with a metal prosthesis.